- Several reports of printing issues via Outlook show up these days. How can you solve them?

 - Click on the Print icon for the particular mail that you want to print.

-- In the Printer dialog box that opens, click on Printer drop down box at the top left corner.
+- In the Printer dialog box that opens, click on the Printer drop down box at the top left corner.

 - Select Microsoft XPS Document Writer.

 - Make sure that the All pages option is selected under Pages.